La Sierra University logo

 Key Highlights

-• A private, Seventh-day Adventist university located in Riverside, California.
+• Founded in 1922, La Sierra University is a private, Seventh-day Adventist institution in Riverside, California.

-• Enrollment of 1,609 students, fostering a close-knit academic community.
+• Home to 1,609 students, fostering a close-knit and supportive academic community.

-• Accredited by WASC Senior College and University Commission (WSCUC) and Adventist Accrediting Association (AAA).
+• Accredited by WASC Senior College and University Commission (WSCUC) and the Adventist Accrediting Association (AAA).

-• Multiple national and world titles in the Enactus (Students in Free Enterprise) competition since becoming independent in 1990.
+• Celebrated for winning multiple national and world titles in the Enactus (formerly Students in Free Enterprise) competition.

-• Serves as a major feeder school for Loma Linda University, particularly for its medical programs.
+• Serves as a major feeder school for Loma Linda University's highly regarded medical programs.

 Timeline